Shrawn100/BlogUserView/README.md

 * Explore the different sections of the website, such as the home page, visits section, about section, and blog view.
 * Read individual blog posts by clicking on the blog titles or images.
 * Leave comments on blog posts by filling out the comments form.
-* Connect with the author through the provided contact information or social media links in the footer.

 ## License
 This project is licensed under the **MIT License**